-Italy leads Europe reopening borders as virus strikes Latam - France 24
+Italy leads Europe reopening borders as virus strikes LatAm - France 24

 - 'Gas to fire' -

-Countries around the world are eager to get economies going again after punishing lockdowns halted growth.
+Growing optimism about a swift global economic recovery fuelled stock markets on Wednesday as investors took heart from lockdowns easing.
+But the scale of economic damage from punishing quarantines remains huge.

-Australia has become the latest country to warn of the, saying it would head for its first recession in nearly three decades after the economy shrank in the January-March quarter.
+Australia has become the latest country to warn of the fallout, saying it would head for its first recession in nearly three decades after the economy shrank in the January-March quarter.

 And the World Bank warned this week the world faces "staggeringly large" losses because of the pandemic, with recovery efforts expected to be hampered by a shortage of resources.